alejosilvalau/coding-interview-prep/SystemsExpert/design-a-stockbroker.md

 - stock_ticker VARCHAR(6)
 - type ENUM('buy', 'sell')
 - quant INT
-- status ENUM('placed', 'executed', 'filled', 'rejected')
+- status ENUM('placed', 'executed', 'filled', 'rejected') (Index on this column as well)
 - reason VARCHAR(100) // A human readable reason of why a trade was rejected or filled
 - created_at DATE
 - executed_at DATE